 Raw feeding may be an excellent choice as well.
 When you bring home a new puppy that was not raised on raw, it can be a bit trickier to get him started.
 This article contains 9 Tips For Starting Your Puppy On A Raw Diet.

-According to Bully King magazine blog it is best to feed an American Bully puppy as much as they will eat and to keep some fat on your Bully puppy.
+According to Bully King magazine blog it is best to feed an American Bully puppy as much as it can eat and to keep some fat on your Bully puppy.
 This will aid in proper growth.
 As your Bully gets older, their feeding patterns will change.
 After a year to a year ½, you should feed your dog enough to maintain a full look, but not overweight.
 Their metabolism will change on its own, and you will see the puppy fat change into muscle.

 Many American Bully owners think they need to achieve a bulky look for any price.
 They buy expensive dog supplements, which allegedly ensure a muscular body.
 For sure, you may feed your dog to maintain a full look, but if your dog doesn’t have the genetic makeup to have a “bullier” build, then all the supplements and training in the world aren’t going to add on the muscle mass you desire.